ZulfaqarHafez/HelpLah.AI/README.md

 # HelpLah.AI

-HelpLah.AI is a multilingual AI chatbot that leverages the advanced Llama-2-7B-chat-GGML model to provide empathetic support to Singaporeans facing social isolation and loneliness.
-Fluent in both English and Mandarin, this chatbot effectively addresses the mental health challenges highlighted by a recent Institute of Policy Studies survey, particularly among the youth.
+HelpLah.AI is a multilingual AI chatbot designed to address the increasing concerns of social isolation and loneliness among Singaporeans, as highlighted in a recent Institute of Policy Studies survey focusing on the youth.
+Built using the Flask framework and powered by the advanced Llama-2-7B-chat-GGML model, the chatbot proficiently communicates in both English and Mandarin.
+This enables it to reach a wide audience, providing empathetic support tailored to the nuances of each interaction.
 <br><br>
-By integrating sophisticated AI capabilities, HelpLah.AI offers meaningful interactions, helping users feel more connected and supported in their community.
-This tool is pivotal in making mental health support both accessible and impactful, enhancing the well-being of Singaporeans with every conversation.
+The chatbot leverages the gtts (Google Text-to-Speech) library to deliver responses in a clear, natural-sounding voice, enhancing the engagement and effectiveness of its interactions.
+By facilitating meaningful conversations, HelpLah.AI helps users feel more connected and supported within their community, making mental health support accessible and impactful.
+This tool is pivotal in improving the mental well-being of Singaporeans, demonstrating the power of advanced technology in transforming mental health advocacy and support.
 <br><br>
 <h1>Contributors</h1>
 <table>